kitu9876/AutoResume-Standardizer/Assignment3-ML/sales_forecasting_approach.md

 6. Forecast iteratively for 12 months
 7. Aggregate results and evaluate accuracy

-This step-by-step method provided a robust pipeline that works at both the **customer level** and the **plant level**, with plant-level results meeting the expected accuracy.
+This step-by-step method provides a robust pipeline that works at both the **customer level** and the **plant level**, with plant-level results meeting the expected accuracy.